withastro/astro/.changeset/poor-bees-juggle.md

 "astro": patch
 ---

-moved shikiji-core to dependecies to prevent type error
+Moves `shikiji-core` as a dependency to prevent type errors